Textualize/textual/docs/tutorial.md

 </div>

 We can accomplish this with a CSS _class_.
 Not to be confused with a Python class, a CSS class is like a tag you can add to a widget to modify its styles.
-A widget may have any number of CSS classes, which may be added and removes to change the style of your widget.
+A widget may have any number of CSS classes, which may be added and removed to change its appearance.

 Here's the new CSS: